gbmhunter/blog/content/posts/2021/06-30-june-2021-updates/_index.md

 * Starting testing the Asciidoc format and comparing it against the Markdown format.

-* Added info on Capacitance Multipliers.
+* Added schematics, equations, worked examples, and bode plots on Capacitance Multiplier circuits.